 So, people always advise you to layer – what does that mean, exactly?
 You know yourself best and know whether you tend to be warm, cold or somewhere in the middle.
 I personally tend to run warm.
 Then, consider whether you will be active or not on your trip, and what kinds of temps you will be in the majority of the time.
 Focus on packing for those conditions, then add a couple of key pieces to get you through any weather outliers you might encounter.
 Pay special attention to wind or rain in the forecast and bring appropriate pieces for that (I am a big fan of wind-proof outerwear).

 For my trip to the bottom this past Thanksgiving, the majority of our time outside was going to be spent hiking during the day with temps in 60s and 70s.
 It did get cold at night, but we would have limited exposure to those temps since we would be mostly indoors at that time.
 With that in mind, here’s what I brought on my trip (and not everything went down to the bottom,either):

 - 1 long sleeve running shirt.
 I love the Nike Element long sleeve half-zip shirts, they are awesome in all kinds of temps and they have UPF protection.

 - 1 wool technical long sleeve that I ended up not using.
-I like Helly Hansen for my wool base layers; specifically, the Helly Hansen Warm Freeze long-sleeve half zip.
+I like Helly Hansen for my wool base layers; specifically, this Helly Hansen long-sleeve half zip.
 Do you notice I have a thing for half-zip shirts? 🙂 Keep in mind these are designed to fit snug against you – if you don’t like that, size up.